 Shing-Tung Yau, William Caspar Graustein Professor of Mathematics.
 Differential geometry, partial differential equations, topology, mathematical physics.

-Junior and visiting faculty interests represent a diverse and important addition to the department.
-As these appointments vary in length from one term (on the part of visitors) to three-year appointments as a Benjamin Pierce Lecturer on Mathematics, Assistant Professor of Mathematics, they will be listed annually in the Courses of Instruction and in the Graduate Guide to Mathematics (available from the department).
-Generally there are from nine to 12 appointments in these categories.
+Junior faculty, post-doctoral fellow, and visiting faculty interests represent a diverse and important addition to the department.
+These appointments vary in length from one-term for visitors to three-years for Benjamin Pierce Lecturers on Mathematics and Assistant Professors of Mathematics.
+These appointees are listed annually in the Courses of Instruction and in the Graduate Guide to Mathematics (available from the department).